Products must meet mandatory cybersecurity requirements (CRA)

 When?

-The most important obligations from the Cyber Resilience Act will enter into effect on 11 December 2027.
+From 11 September 2026 companies must report serious security issues and actively exploited vulnerabilities.
+The other obligations from the Cyber Resilience Act will enter into effect on 11 December 2027.